NhatHoang2002/raw-note/_posts/data-science/2018-08-23-data-science-1.md

 ---
 title: Data Science 1
 categories: [ml, it, data]
-tags: [machine learning, data codecademy]
+tags: [machine learning, data codecademy, data]
 maths: 1
 toc: 1
-date: 2018-09-07
+date: 2018-09-27
 ---

 This series starts from the beginning of learning Data Science and try [solving the Titanic problem](https://www.kaggle.com/c/titanic) on Kaggle.